 Region 7 has several plans and regulations in place region wide that provide the framework that dictate a community's capabilities in implementing mitigation and preparedness actions.
-The following are flood plans and regulations indicated to be in place currently as collected from the data collection tool.
+Figure 7-4 summarizes the flood plans and regulations indicated to be in place currently as collected from the data collection tool.